 Here are some variations and alternate ways of cooking these Japanese sweet potatoes:

 - Baked on Grill or Outdoor Oven - cover in tin foil and bake on an outdoor grill, barbeque pit, smoker or campfire until squishy and tender.
 In New Zealand, these are traditionally cooked in a hangi, an underground oven, which gives them a lovely smoky taste.
+Here's a tutorial on how to grill whole Murasaki sweet potatoes outdoors.

 - Air Fryer Japanese Sweet Potato Fries - cut into fries, season and air fry until tender.